JXD S5100

-The JXD S5100 is a 5-inch Android tablet and portable game console produced by JXD.
+The JXD S5100 was a 5-inch Android tablet and portable game console produced by JXD.
 It was released in 2012 and resembles Nintendo's Wii U GamePad.
 Unlike the previous Sony-style JXD models, the S5100 lacks shoulder buttons.

 Features

-In addition to its 5-inch, five-point capacitive touch screen, the S5100 features four face buttons, a start and a select button, home, back and menu buttons, an accelerometer, a 0.3 megapixel front camera, and a 0.2 megapixel back camera that can be used to capture photos.
+In addition to its 5-inch, five-point capacitive touch screen, the S5100 features four face buttons, a start and a select button, home, back and menu buttons, an accelerometer, a 0.3 megapixel front camera, and a 0.2-megapixel back camera that can be used to capture photos.
 On the bottom of the unit is an MicroSD card slot.
 On the top is a 5-volt AC jack, a Mini USB port, a Mini HDMI port, and a headphone jack.

-It ships with 4GB internal storage space and supports up to 32GB expandable storage via-the MicroSD card slot on the bottom.
+It ships with 4 GB internal storage space and supports up to 32 GB expandable storage via-the MicroSD card slot on the bottom.

 Revisions

-About a month or two after the S5100 was released, JXD released the S603, a 4.3-inch version of the S5100 that runs Android 2.3 Gingerbread with a GP33003 CPU and 512MB RAM DDR3.
-In fall 2012, JXD also announced the S5600, which was to be an S5100 with Android 4.1 Jelly Bean, a five-point capacitive touch screen, two analog circle pads, four shoulder buttons, a dual-core processor, and 1GB RAM DDR3.
+About a month or two after the S5100 was released, JXD released the S603, a 4.3-inch version of the S5100 that runs Android 2.3 Gingerbread with a GP33003 CPU and 512 MB RAM DDR3.
+In fall 2012, JXD also announced the S5600, which was to be an S5100 with Android 4.1 Jelly Bean, a five-point capacitive touch screen, two analog circle pads, four shoulder buttons, a dual-core processor, and 1 GB RAM DDR3.
 It was planned to be released alongside the popular S7300 model, but it was later replaced by the S5110b, which instead uses the earlier S5110's shell.